-In 2003-04 as part of the Council's Building on Excellence programme, a review of service access was completed.
-The review looked at the ways in which customers access the Council services.
+In 2003-04 as part of the Council's Building on Excellence programme, a review of service access, looking at the ways in which customers access, was completed.
 Unlike a call centre, which only handles telephone enquiries, Derby Direct will eventually handle telephone, face-to-face, e-mail, letter and on-line enquiries from the Council's customers.